Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Results

 \paragraph{\bf Effect of the SOC.}

 We observe, that the large SOC, which is an intrinsic feature of Si(111):Pb, manifests itself in the magnetic properties of the material.
 In particular, the effect of the SOC can be seen in the spin structure factors shown in Fig.~\ref{fig:SO_comp_SP}.
 As we have shown above, the SOC results in the formation of the \mbox{chiral-M} (a) and \mbox{chiral-K} (c) SDW orderings in the system.
 Instead, if the SOC is not taken into account, the Bragg peaks in the static spin structure factor calculated close to the SDW phase transitions appear at the ${{\bf Q}=\text{M}}$ (b) and ${{\bf Q}=\text{K}}$ (d) points of the BZ.
 These instabilities correspond to commensurate row-wise and N\'eel magnetic structures, respectively.
-Remarkably, despite the shift of the peaks in the BZ and the consequent change of the ordering of the system, the position of the phase boundaries in the phase diagram is not affected by the SOC, similarly to what was observed in Ref.~\onlinecite{2022arXiv221009384B} for a square lattice.
+Remarkably, despite the shift of the peaks in the BZ and the consequent change of the ordering of the system, we find that the position of the phase boundaries is not affected by the SOC (up to the error bars of our calculations), similarly to what has been found in Ref.~\onlinecite{2022arXiv221009384B} for a square lattice.
 Based on this result, one can argue that the phase boundaries in the considered system can be obtained correctly without taking into account the SOC.
 However, considering the SOC is absolutely necessary for an accurate determination of the ordering vectors.

 \paragraph{\bf Effective Heisenberg model.}

 The observed changes in the spin structure factor as a function of doping level can be explained by analyzing the exchange interactions~\cite{PhysRevLett.121.037204, PhysRevB.99.115124, PhysRevB.105.155151}.
 These quantities are accessible in \mbox{D-TRILEX} calculations~\cite{10.21468/SciPostPhys.13.2.036}.
 To this aim, we consider the following effective Heisenberg-like classical spin Hamiltonian with bilinear magnetic exchange interactions: